Addressing fraudulent ship registration – measures agreed

 - have no application to MASS operations.

 Once the first step is completed, a second step will be conducted to analyse and determine the most appropriate way of addressing MASS operations, taking into account the human element, by:

 - none of the above as a result of the analysis.

 Volunteer Member States, along with interested NGOs and IGOS, will work on the review.
-The aim is to complete the review and analysis for consideration by the Legal Committee at its next session, LEG 107, in March 2020.
+The aim is to complete the review and analysis for consideration by the Legal Committee at its next session.